buildo/bento-design-system/packages/website/docs/Customization.md

 # Customization

+At this point, we got a set of components with a default configuration and theme.
+However, Bento components are designed to be customized to your project's needs.
+You can configure the Bento components in different ways:

+- **theming:** assign different values to the design tokens Bento is based upon, to customize your DS foundations, like colors, typography, spacing, etc;
+- **configuration:** Each component offers a variety of configurations you can set to change its basic aspect and behavior;
+- **atoms augmentation:** add more design tokens and atomic CSS classes that will be used inside your project to define project-specific components.

 ## Theming

 Bento has been designed on top of a set of semantic design tokens which define the colors, typography and the general aspect of the Design System.